The House (TV special): Story 3: Listen Again And Seek The Sun

 In a post-apocalyptic world flooded by rising seas and inhabited by anthropomorphic felines, the house is desperately clung to by Rosa, who grew up there.
 Struggling financially, she refuses to face the encroaching water and won’t evict her only tenants—fisherman Elias and free-spirited Jen—despite their refusal to pay rent.

 When Jen’s spiritual partner, the craftsman Cosmos, arrives, Rosa hires him to repair the house.
 Instead, he begins dismantling it to build a boat for Elias.
 Furious, Rosa feels betrayed, while Elias accuses her of being too afraid to leave.

-After Elias departs, Jen induces a trance in Rosa, who dreams of losing everything.
+After Elias departs, Rosa visits his former room and discovers a farewell note alongside two gifts: a wrapped fish and a manila envelope filled with affectionate drawings of her.
+As Rosa looks through them, Jen walks in and invites her to lunch for a final meal.
+Later in the greenhouse, they argue, prompting Jen to let a misty fog inside, which induces a trance in Rosa, who dreams of losing everything.
 Waking, she sees Jen and Cosmos sailing away and urges to join, but the boat is out of reach.
 Remembering a lever Cosmos installed, Rosa activates it—transforming the house into a ship as the floodwater uproots it.
 Reunited with Elias and joined by her friends, Rosa steers the house into the open ocean.